-Shane Burnham is in his first season at Florida State in 2021, serving as an analyst on defense for the Seminoles.
+Shane Burnham is in his second season at Florida State in 2022, serving as a senior analyst on defense for the Seminoles.

 Burnham brought more than 20 years of collegiate coaching experience to FSU’s staff, including the previous three seasons as defensive line coach at UCF.
 In his time coaching defensive line at UCF, Burnham helped the Knights to a 28-8 overall record, including the 2018 AAC championship and a berth in the 2019 Fiesta Bowl.
 In 2019, the Knights led the nation with an average of 9.0 tackles for loss per game and the 2020 squad led the country with 13 fumble recoveries, while the 2018 defense ranked fifth in the nation with an average of 8.2 tackles for loss per game.
 He oversaw the development of Trysten Hill, a second round pick by the Dallas Cowboys in the 2019 NFL Draft.